davidhuangsh-lgtm/newtab/README.md

  - Each link is wrapped in an anchor tag (<a ...>).
 To change a link, modify the following attributes:

     - Link URL: Change the href attribute to the desired destination URL.

     - Image: Change the src attribute of the <img> tag to point to your new image file.

-   - Label: Update the text inside the <p> tag.
+    - Label: Update the text inside the tag.

 ### Adding Custom Images